rapid7/metasploit-framework/Contributing-to-Metasploit.md

-# Want to get your feet wet?
+# Like hacking things?
 Start here.

 Every so often, we'll get a request on the Metasploit Developer's mailing list, <metasploit-hackers@sourceforge.net>, along the lines of, "Hey, I'm new to Metasploit, and I want to help!"
 The usual answer is something like, "Great!
 Here's our [framework bug tracker](https://dev.metasploit.com/redmine/projects/framework/issues), get crackin!"

 However, tackling core Metasploit Framework bugs or particularly squirrelly exploits probably isn't the right place for the new contributor.
 Believe me, everyone was a newbie once, there's no shame in that.
 Those bugs and vulns are usually complicated, nuanced, and there's so many to choose from, it's hard to get started.

-This page will attempt to keep a set of links for straightforward, fresh vulns, and decent search terms for bugs on the Redmine bug tracker.
+Here are some ideas to get you started.

 ## Server exploits